antfneves/PortfolioProjects/Capstone Project/Spark/SPARK.md

-In this assignment, i performed a number of tasks to analyze search terms on the e-commerce web server.
+In this assignment, I performed a number of tasks to analyze search terms on the e-commerce web server.
 I worked in Watson Studio within a Jupyter notebook to run analysis against a CSV file containing the webserver data.
 I loaded this file into a Spark data frame and printed the results of queries against this data set.